 Admission Requirements for Graduate Degrees and Certificates

-To qualify for admission to the Graduate School, a student must have earned a baccalaureate degree from a regionally accredited institution in the United States or a foreign equivalent.
+To qualify for admission to the Graduate School, a student must have earned a baccalaureate degree from an institutionally accredited institution in the United States or a foreign equivalent.
 Students who expect to receive their baccalaureate degree within two semesters may also apply for graduate admission.
 Admission is granted to applicants who have received their baccalaureate degree and whose credentials indicate an ability to pursue graduate work.
 Applicants must either have a cumulative grade point average (GPA) of 3.00 (B average on a 4.00 scale) or meet the GPA requirements of the specific graduate program to which they are applying.

 All students applying to the Graduate School for master's programs must submit official transcripts showing completion and conferral of all baccalaureate degrees and any transcripts reflecting graduate-level courses.
 Students applying to doctoral programs who have a previous master's degree must submit a transcript for that degree.
 Students applying to doctoral programs directly from an undergraduate degree must submit transcripts showing conferral of the baccalaureate degree.
 (Exception: Students do not need to request transcripts from any University of Alaska campus.)
 All U.S. and English Canadian official transcripts and credentials must be submitted by the issuing institution directly to the UAA Office of Admissions.
 All final non-U.S. and French Canadian transcripts must be translated and evaluated using World Education Services (WES) Basic Course-by-Course Evaluation.